sebtrn/Cluedo_DragonBallZ_2021/README.md

 - **Evan DEBRAY**
 - **Waldeck-L-Ernst FELIX**

-We're a team of enthusiastic students developers passionate about game development and the power of C++ in bringing engaging experiences to life.
+We're a team of enthusiastic students developers passionate about game development, the power of C++, and the exciting world of Dragon Ball Z.

 ## Acknowledgments

 - Thanks to the creators of the Allegro 4 library for making game development accessible.
-- Shoutout to all Cluedo fans who inspired this digital rendition of the classic game.
+- A special nod to Akira Toriyama and the Dragon Ball Z franchise, which inspired this thematic adaptation of Cluedo.

-Enjoy the game and may the best detective win!
+Power up your detective skills and may the best Z fighter uncover the truth!